 Young Adults With Strong Social Conscience

 The benefits of this cross-cultural awareness is already in play today and young adults are assuming the mantle of responsibility.
 For example, the Washington DC-based rap artist Wale released a collaboration song with Korean singer-rap artist Rap Monster of BTS entitled Change.
 Teen Vogue has an interesting interview of BTS that includes talk of the collaboration and XXL Magazine described Rap Monster as someone to watch for in the hip-hop scene.
 Both artists have reputations as deep-thinkers.
 In this song, they caution listeners on a wide range of negative choices (personal and societal) and the lyrics say “I believe that real friends love you to no limit (yea) I believe that real change lies in the mirror (yea)”.
-How they will influence the future as hip-hop stars like 50 Cent and Kayne West have is exciting to consider.
+How they will influence the future as hip-hop stars is yet to be seen but I have high hopes from what I've seen so far.

 In a broader view, Grist publishes a list each year of 50 innovators working on some the world’s biggest challenges.
 This year, the organization dubbed them Fixers.
 Each person on this year’s list has a unique perspective and mode to accomplish something constructive, from sustainable cities to improved sewage treatment.
 In scanning through their smiling faces and interests, I am consoled by the depth and breadth of both.